 Many different kinds of surgery can be used for basal cell and squamous cell skin cancers.
 The options for surgery depend on how large the cancer is, where it is on the body, and the specific type of skin cancer.
-In most cases the surgery can be done in a doctor’s office or hospital clinic using a local anesthetic (numbing medicine).
+In most cases, the surgery can be done in a doctor’s office or hospital clinic using a local anesthetic (numbing medicine).
+At our office, we perform a number of skin cancer removal treatments, including the following.

-This is similar to an excisional biopsy, but in this case the diagnosis is already known.
+This is similar to an excisional biopsy, but in this case, the diagnosis is already known.
 For this procedure, the skin is first numbed with a local anesthetic.
 The abnormality is then removed with a surgical blade, along with some of the surrounding skin.
 The remaining skin is carefully stitched back together, leaving a small scar.
+Standard excision works well to remove basal cell and squamous cell carcinomas, while Mohs surgery may be a better option for the face, where it is important to save as much skin as possible.

 Curettage and Electrodesiccation

-This treatment removes the cancer by scraping it with a curette (a long, thin instrument with a sharp looped edge on one end).
+This technique is usually reserved for smaller lesions.
+This treatment removes cancer by scraping it with a curette (a long, thin instrument with a sharp looped edge on one end).
 The area is then treated with an electric needle (electrode) to destroy any remaining cancer cells.
 This process is often repeated once or twice during the same office visit.
+Local anesthesia is required.
 Curettage and electrodesiccation is a good treatment for superficial basal cell and squamous cell cancers.
-It will leave a small scar.
+It will leave a small, round, white scar.

 Mohs Surgery (microscopically controlled surgery)